-Standard College will not assess any additional institutional charges to a student and will not award any additional Title IV aid while the student is on an FSA approved LOA.
-A student who is granted an FSA approved LOA remains in an in-school status for Title IV loan repayment purposes.
+A student who is granted an Academic/ FSA Approved Leave of Absence remains in an "in-school" status for Title IV loan repayment purposes.
+Standard College will not assess any additional institutional charges to a student and will not award any additional Title IV aid while the student is on an Academic/ FSA Approved Leave of Absence.
+A student who is granted an Academic/ FSA Approved Leave of Absence remains in an in-school status for Title IV loan repayment purposes.
 A student, who has exhausted his or her grace period and is unable to begin repayment of a loan, may apply for a deferment or forbearance of payment.